 Different Margins for Odd and Even Pages

 In the “Page Setup” dialog box, switch to the “Margins” tab and pick “Mirror margins.”
-This option is helpful for double-sided printing because it keeps the inner margins near the spine the same on both sides.
+This option is helpful for double-sided printing because it retains the inner margins near the spine the same on both sides.

 Section Breaks